fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 are some damn hard 20% to make, so you hire people who are great at that.

-## How can developers build the confidence to make a career move?
+## How Can Developers Build The Confidence To Make A Career Move?

 Start by checking your market value.
 This may seem obvious but it is often our mental model of what is true is a bit out of